wirc-sjsu/firebench/docs/workflows/sensitivity/ros_sensitivity.md

 ### Select the rate of spread model

-To select the rate of spread model for the analysis, you can, change the `ros_model` variable in the setup section.
+To select the rate of spread model for the analysis, you can change the `ros_model` variable in the setup section.
 This variable should be a `firebench.ros_models.surface_for_vegetation.RateOfSpreadModel` class ([How to customize a rate of spread model](../../tutorials/new_ros_model.md)).

-### Generate Sobol sequence for environemental inputs
+### Generate Sobol sequence for environmental inputs

 The inputs (using the [standard variable namespace](../../namespace.md)) for this workflow are:
 - `FUEL_MOISTURE_CONTENT`: Total fuel moisture content